-The Main Lodge and the Homestead each come with their own open safari vehicle and two game drive sessions per day driven and guided by an experienced game guide are included in the package (a maximum capacity of 10 persons per vehicle is allowed); The services of an assistant, cook and cleaners are included; Cost R1,450 per person per night, children 3-12 R725, under 3 free;
+The Main Lodge and the Homestead each come with their own open safari vehicle, and two game drives per day driven and guided by an experienced field guide are included in the package (a maximum capacity of 10 persons per vehicle is allowed).
+The services of a cook, assistant and cleaner are included.
+The basic rate is R1,800 per person per night, with children 3-12 R900 per night and under 3 free, however minimum charges apply.

 Download Birding List